berceanu/openPMD-resampler/README.md

 micromamba env remove -n opmdresamplerenv
 ```

-## Resampling
+## GEANT4

+For a computational estimate, here is a quote from Ref.
+[1]:

 > The computer system for `GEANT4` simulation is made up of Intel Quard-core 2.66 GHz CPU and 12 GB DDR3 RAM and OS is Ubuntu 9.04 server version.
 It took about 3~4 hours to simulate with $10^7$ primary particles.
-[1]

-We would like to implement various particle resampling strategies presented in the literature.
-[2]

 ## References